aaliyahali/IS477-FinalProject/ProjectPlan.md

 ---
 ## Constraints and Gaps

 In terms of constraints, with the current shutdown of the Federal government, there may be delays in the updates to federally maintained data sources (such as the US Census data).
 As a result, certain datasets could have reduced accuracy or limited generalizability during this period.
-Also, integrating the location data with the Medical Examiner’s data may be challenging – or may have certain constraints – depending on what location data the Medical Examiner’s data lists (zip codes, lat/long) is the most available.
+Also, integrating the location data with the Medical Examiner’s (ME) data may be challenging – or may have certain constraints – depending on what location data the ME’s data lists (zip codes, lat/long) is the most available.
+From a preliminary look at the ME’s data,some records may lack demographic or location data, which constrains the completeness of the analysis.
+Also, some toxicology results may not explicitly list all the detected substances – or may report compound analogs inconsistently – which can make it more challenging to distinguish between prescription, illicit, and synthetic variants of similar drugs.

 In terms of gaps, our team has limited prior experience with spatial modeling.
 We anticipate needing additional guidance in developing and interpreting geographic visualizations within Python to ensure that our mapping outputs are both accurate and meaningful.